brianegan/codelabs/dartpad_codelabs/src/reactive_code/riverpod_02/instructions.md

 }
 ```

-Now let's remove the constructor count variable and replace it with a local variable inside build
+Now let's remove the constructor count variable and replace it with a local variable inside the `build`
 method.
 Inside `build()`, watch for the `counterProvider` and fetch the current value, store it in a local `count` variable and
 provide it to the Text widget.